web-platform-tests/wpt/docs/configuration.md

 ## Hosts configuration

-The tests depend on certain domains being avaliable.
+The tests depend on certain domains being available.
 These are typically configured locally with `web-platform.test` as the top level domain and five subdomains.
 To configure these domains you need to edit your